AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 When the data type does not match what the function or method expects, there are two options:

-A. Throw an exception and stop processing
+1. Throw an exception and stop processing.
-B. Attempt to recast the data type to what is needed
+2. Attempt to recast the data type to what is needed.

-You can not always do option B. You can not recast an array as an integer and you can not recast an object as a boolean.
+You can not always do option 2.
+You can not recast an array as an integer and you can not recast an object as a Boolean, for example.

 It also can be dangerous to recast.
-If a function that normally outputs an integer fails and instead responds with the boolean type False, that boolean False if recast as an integer would equate to 0 which may cause problems if the code did not check the data type before using it as an integer.
+If a function that normally outputs an integer fails and instead responds with the Boolean type False, that Boolean False if recast as an integer would equate to 0 which may cause problems if the code did not check the data type before using it as an integer.

 I prefer Option A, to throw an exception when the data type is not what is expected, but PSR-16 does not specify strict data type checking, so it is an option that is disabled by default.
-With the default of false, this class recast data types when I believe it is safe to do so.
+With the default of false, this class recasts data types *when I believe it is safe to do so*.

 To enable strict data type checking, set the third option to true: